Frequently Asked Questions - Information for Job Applicants

 Here are some tips and guidance to help you prepare your CV.

-Think about the reader – they’ll make the decision as to whether you will progress to the next stage, so do think about what they are looking for – use the Person Specification to assist you with this
+Think about the reader – they’ll make the decision as to whether you will progress to the next stage, so do think about what they are looking for – use the role profile to assist you with this

 Make it Relevant - if you are applying for several jobs, there is a temptation to submit the same CV for all.
 However, we advise that you tailor your CV to each job.
 You are far more likely to be shortlisted for interview if you demonstrate that you understand what the recruiter wants and that you can provide it.

 The job advert should provide you with a picture of what the recruiter is looking for.
 If there is a contact number on the advert, don’t be afraid to pick up the phone and ask about any part of the job you are unsure of.
 Once you are clear, use your CV to demonstrate how you meet the criteria.
 Make sure you present this clearly -don’t leave it to implication or chance.

 Include a personal statement – this is normally a brief paragraph and/or series of bullet points setting out your background, what you’re good at, and what you’re looking for.